 3. Check the Disassembly Window if such functions are displayed.
 If you suspect they could be problematic, exclude them from tracing to see if you can get rid of the overflow message.

-Algorithm approach enables that in each iteration reduces memory area where problematic function is and eventually leads to exact location.
+An algorithm approach enables reducing in each iteration the memory area where the problematic function is and eventually leads to its exact location.
 See example below:

 You can eliminate most of the address map by focusing only on addresses that your code is linked to; usually, this will be in FLASH memory, which is located between 0x80000000 and 0x90000000 and is mirrored between 0xA0000000 and 0xB0000000.
 In this example, we'll focus on the whole memory map.

-2. Half the range and define the following trigger, which will record record all program execution between address 0x00000000 and 0x80000000 included:
+2. Half the range and define the following trigger, which will record record all program executions between address 0x00000000 and 0x80000000 included:

 a.
 Set ptu_trig_0 to 0x00000000 <= IP <= 0x80000000 in the Trigger section.